Hotshot crew

 A member of the Ventana Hotshots works to keep fire out of a tree canopy during backfiring operations on the Monument Fire.

-In the United States, a Shot Crew, officially known as an Interagency Hotshot Crew (IHC), is a team of 20 to 25 elite wildland firefighters that mainly respond to large, high-priority fires across the country and abroad.
+In the United States, an Interagency Hotshot Crew, informally known as a hotshot crew, shot crew or IHC, is a team of specially trained wildland firefighters that mainly respond to large, high-priority fires across the country and abroad.
 They are assigned to work the most challenging parts of the fire and are considered strategic and tactical wildland fire experts.
 Hotshot crews are considered the most highly trained, skilled and experienced wildland firefighters, along with smokejumpers.
 They are qualified to provide leadership for initial-attack and extended-attack on wildland fires.

+A CCC fire crew at Camp Snider on the Olympic National Forest, Washington, 1933.

 Hotshots are trained and equipped to work in remote areas for extended periods of time with minimal logistical support.
 They are organized by the United States Forest Service, National Park Service, Bureau of Indian Affairs, Bureau of Land Management, and Alaska and Utah state agencies; the National Interagency Fire Center coordinates hotshot crews on the federal level.

 History

 Prior to the 1930s, wildland firefighting crews were organized on an "as-needed" basis, hiring firefighters without any formal experience or training.
 The Civilian Conservation Corps, which operated from 1933 until 1942, was a work relief program that employed young men primarily in natural resource conservation projects.
 CCC members were also utilized for fire suppression operations, however, marking the first time that standing crews had been established for that purpose.

+Little Tujunga Hotshot Crew of the Angeles National Forest in 1977.

 At least one of the first crews carrying the name of "hotshots" originated out of a former CCC camp in the San Bernardino National Forest in Southern California.
 Conflicting sources report the first hotshot crews as starting in 1946 (Del Rosa and Los Padres Hotshots) or 1947 (Del Rosa and El Cariso Hotshots).
 In 1961, the Inter-Regional Fire Suppression (IRFS) program was developed, establishing six 30-man crews across the Western United States.
 These IRFS crews were stationed near airports for quick transportation to high-priority fires.
 Due to their effectiveness and value in fire management, the program expanded to 19 IRFS crews by 1974.

-In 1980, the term interagency hotshot crew was adopted by IRFS crews.
+In 1980, the term Interagency Hotshot Crew was adopted by IRFS crews.
 In the mid-1990s, an Interagency Hotshot Crew Operations Guide was developed to standardize the training, qualifications and responsibilities of hotshot crews.
-As of 2018 there are 113 hotshot crews across the nation.

-Crews

-The following is a list of all US Hotshot Crews and their agencies: